AlexQwett/road-to-data-analyst/Docs/table_documentation.md

 - One shop has many orders.
 - One shop has many inventories.
-- One shop has many emloyee.
+- One shop has many employees.
-- One shop has many purchase.
+- One shop has many purchases.